 CEOs: have you thought about responding to your company’s Glassdoor reviews?
 Taking the time to respond to your employees’ feedback is worth it.
+Why?

 1. Appreciation: It’s important to take time to thank your employees.

-Where to start
+Where to Start

 We’ve published countless eBooks and guides to help you respond to reviews in a timely and appropriate way.
 We also help you better manage negative reviews, as we believe they’re good for business.
 Feel free to check out Responding to Reviews Builds Trust With Your Candidates and Don’t Fear the Review: 3 Reasons Bad Reviews are Good for Business, plus our “Managing Reviews” tab, which contains frequently asked questions about responding to Glassdoor reviews.